Go to the page content

 What is cardiovascular disease (CVD)?

 CVD is on the increase.
 The number of people living with CVD nearly doubled between 1990 and 2019 and it is the leading cause of death and disability worldwide.
 Unfortunately, there is a proven link between obesity and CVD.
-Put simply, living with obesity can increase your risk of developing heart disease.
+Put simply, living with obesity can increase the risk of developing heart disease.

 How is CVD and obesity connected?